Clastify logo

 Limiting factors and tolerance curves

-A limiting factor is an environmental variable that restricts an organism’s survival, growth, reproduction or distribution when the variable falls outside the organism’s tolerance range.
-For one species, soil pH might be the limiting factor; for another, it could be light intensity, salinity or temperature.
+A limiting factor is an environmental variable that restricts an organism’s survival, growth, reproduction or distribution when conditions fall outside its tolerance range.
+For one species, the limiting factor might be soil pH.
+For another, it could be light intensity, salinity or temperature.

-A typical tolerance curve is usually split into three useful regions.
-In the optimum range, abundance or performance is high.
+A typical tolerance curve has three useful regions.
+Abundance or performance is high in the optimum range.
 In zones of physiological stress, individuals may survive, but they grow or reproduce less successfully.
 Beyond the limits of tolerance, the species is absent.

 Using transects to find correlations

 A transect is a sampling line or strip used to measure how organisms and environmental conditions change across a habitat.
-Transects work especially well where there is a gradient, such as dry ground to wet ground, shade to full sun, upper shore to lower shore, or unburned woodland to burned woodland.
+Transects work especially well where there is a gradient: dry ground to wet ground, shade to full sun, upper shore to lower shore, or unburned woodland to burned woodland.

-For this syllabus, you need to use transect data to correlate the distribution of a plant or animal species with an abiotic variable.
-A correlation is a relationship in which two variables change together; by itself, it does not prove that one causes the other.
-That’s a small but important scientific caution.
+For this syllabus, you should be able to use transect data to correlate the distribution of a plant or animal species with an abiotic variable.
+A correlation is a relationship in which two variables change together; by itself, it does not prove that one variable causes the other.
+It’s a small but important scientific caution.

 In a field investigation, collect the data from a natural or semi-natural habitat.
 A natural habitat is an area dominated by wild species with little direct human alteration.
 A semi-natural habitat is an area influenced by humans but still dominated by wild rather than cultivated species, such as an old meadow, managed woodland edge or restored pond margin.